Chief 101

 NC Administrative Code

-The chief officer of each fire department shall within one year of appointment, complete a class on basic management of fire department operations and records approved by the North Carolina Fire and Rescue Commission for chief officer based upon National Fire Protection Association (NFPA) standards for chief officer.
-NFPA Standard 1021 is incorporated into this Subchapter by reference, including but not limited to subsequent amendments or editions; and complete the course as described in Subparagraph (1) of this Paragraph, which shall be titled "Chief 101" a minimum of every five years.
+The chief officer of each fire department shall within one year of appointment, complete a class on basic management of fire department operations and records approved by the North Carolina Fire and Rescue Commission.

-If you have Chief 101 on your NC Fire and Rescue Commission transcript currently, you only need to take the Chief 101-2020 Update Course (FIP 3717).
-If you are a current Chief and have not taken Chief 101 then you will need to take a Chief 101 course (FIP 3716) that meets the NC Administrative Code.
+If you have Chief 101 on your NC Fire and Rescue Commission transcript currently, you only need to take the Chief 101-2025 Update Course, which is offered online and accessible through the portal.
+If you are a current Chief and have not taken Chief 101 then you will need to take a Chief 101-2025 course (FRC 1900) that meets the NC Administrative Code.

 In order to comply with the spirit and intent of the Administrative Code the Chief has to take the course within one year of his/her appointment to the position.
 If the Chief fails to meet this requirement, the department can be put on probation in accordance with NC Administrative Code which could jeopardize the Insurance Rating of the district the department serves.